 Yes, the rind is perfectly healthy for chickens to eat.
 In fact, it is chock of many of the same nutrients found in the flesh.
 You may be able to tell by it's density, that this piece of the watermelon has the most plant fiber.

-Now, chickens will not eat the rind with the same fervour they will the sweet pink fruit.
+Now, chickens will not eat the rind with the same fervor they will the sweet pink fruit.
 It is less flavorful and more difficult for them to peck apart with their beaks.
 So, don't be surprised if you find the rinds still intact after giving it to your chickens.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.